kimsniper/ros2/README.md

 colcon build
 ```

 Step 6: An additional three directories will be created inside the workspace.
-Navigate inside install directory and there will be setup.bash
+Navigate inside install directory and there will be a setup.bash file \

+Be sure to source it everytime a new terminal windows is opened

+OR

 Place the text below at the bottom area of .bashrc file